HPCBio/Data-Management/lessons/00-data-management.md

 What constitutes data and what constitutes process?
-Things can get a little fuzzy when you start to include things like calculating the mean or standard deviation—which are they?
+Things can get a little fuzzy when you start to include things like calculating the mean or standard deviation — which are they?

 -   Keep data and analysis in separate folders.
 -   Keep raw data and analysis results in separate folders.

-Now what should you do if part of your analysis process is manual—if it can't be scripted?
+Now what should you do if part of your analysis process is manual — if it can't be scripted?
 Are there examples of this in bioinformatics?

+---

 #### Case studies